iRB-Lab/py-ga-VRPTW/README.md

 8. As a backup, you can download a zip-file with the 100 customers instance definitions<sup>[2][100-customers]</sup> [here][100-customers-zip].

 #### JSON Format
-For the further convenience, a Python script named `text2json.py` is writen to convert problem instances from the **text file format** to **JSON format** and stored under the `data/json/` directory.
+For the further convenience, a Python script named `text2json.py` is written to convert problem instances from the **text file format** to **JSON format** and stored under the `data/json/` directory.
 Like the text files, each JSON file is named with respect to its corresponding instance name, e.g.: the JSON file corresponding to problem instance **C101** is `C101.json`, and locates at `data/json/C101.json`.

 Below is a description of the format of the JSON file that defines each problem instance (assuming 100 customers).